davidchatting/Approximate/README.md

 The full definition for `setProximateDeviceHandler()` is:

 ```
-void Approximate::setProximateDeviceHandler(DeviceHandler deviceHandler, int rssiThreshold = APPROXIMATE_PERSONAL_RSSI, int lastSeenTimeoutMs = 60000);
+void setProximateDeviceHandler(DeviceHandler deviceHandler, int rssiThreshold = APPROXIMATE_PERSONAL_RSSI, int lastSeenTimeoutMs = 60000);
 ```

 The parameter `lastSeenTimeoutMs` defines how quickly (in milliseconds) a device will be said to `DEPART` if it is unseen.
 While the `ARRIVE` event is triggered only once for a device, further observations will cause `SEND` and (sometimes) `RECEIVE` events; when these events stop and after a wait of `lastSeenTimeoutMs`, a `DEPART` event will then be generated.
 A suitable value will depend on the dynamics of the application and devices' use of the network.
 One minute (60,000 ms) is the default value.

-## Find My...  using an Active Device Handler
+### Find My...  using an Active Device Handler
-Track down a device on your WiFi network using its signal strength ([RSSI](https://en.wikipedia.org/wiki/Received_signal_strength_indication)) and flash an LED faster the closer it is.
+Track down a device on your WiFi network using its signal strength (as measured by [RSSI](https://en.wikipedia.org/wiki/Received_signal_strength_indication)) - the LED flashes faster, the closer it is.

 ```
 #include <Approximate.h>